godotengine/godot-docs/learning/features/2d/canvas_layers.rst

 children and grand-children.
 Viewport children will draw by default at layer "0", while a CanvasLayer will draw at any numeric layer.
 Layers with a greater number will be drawn above those with a smaller number.
-CanvasLayers also have their own transform, and do not depend of the transform of other layers.
+CanvasLayers also have their own transform, and do not depend on the transform of other layers.
 This allows the UI to be fixed in-place, while the world moves.